Skip to content

 Coffee Can Inhibit Iron Absorption

 According to a study, high caffeine consumption can impair iron absorption in the body.
 This is likely due in part to the hormone hepcidin, which regulates iron absorption and utilization and is released more with increased caffeine consumption.
-Along with elevated inflammation levels, this can lead to poorer iron absorption.1
+Combined with elevated inflammation levels, this can lead to poorer iron absorption.1

 What It Can Mean for Magnesium and Calcium